 and life spontaneously begins).

-Later, after those females have laid their eggs and hundreds of baby turtles hatch in the sand on some tropical island, as they try to reach the sea most become victims of seagulls, crabs, fish, treacherous currents and other natural hazards.
-And as they grow, they face constant danger of attack.
+Later, after the females have laid their eggs and hundreds of baby turtles hatch in the sand on some tropical island, as they try to reach the sea most become victims of seagulls, crabs, fish, treacherous currents and other natural hazards.
+A small number survive, and as they grow they are culled down even more due to the constant danger of attack and other natural hazards.
 The result?
-Only a small number of sea turtles live to maturity…
+Relatively a few sea turtles live to maturity…

 (just as cosmic events often limit the long, dangerous process of evolution in the universe, wiping out most “infant” life forms, leaving only a few to reach maturity, but allowing the cycle to continue).

 Assuming this parallel is valid (get ready here comes a real stretch) are those cosmic life forms out in the universe that perish, like the doomed sea turtles, somehow providing a form of sustenance for other emerging life forms?
 As an example, had the dinosaurs not emerged and then gone extinct, and as a result we humans had not discovered fossil fuels, would we have been able to progress as we have?
 Could the remains of the dinosaurs be a form of sustenance helping us further our evolution?